geohot/twitchcore/README.md

 Cherry 2
 `8*12e9` bits per second @ 500MHz is 192 bits per cycle.
 But now port is `32*18=576` bits wide.
 Still can't use full port.
 Must have a hardware generated mask.
 Even with next gen PCIE still need mask.

+TODO:
-TODO: Can we add this 5th port?
+* Can we add this 5th port?
 Does a mask work?
 Can we keep the fifth port and other DMA stuff under 5% LUT usage?
+* Figure out how to make DMA work both in verilog and python.
+Ideally, when a user does tensor_a.to_gpu() this actually just moves the tensor to pinned memory on host computer.
+Software malloc manages SRAM caching by DMAing between pinned host memory and cherry sram.